EddieChoCho/tech_notes/Java/JavaConcurrencyInPractice.md

       post-conditions(https://en.wikipedia.org/wiki/Postcondition).
     * Constraints on the valid values or state transitions for state variables can create atomicity and encapsulation requirements.
+* 4.1.2.
+State-dependent Operations
+    * Class invariants and method post-conditions constrain the valid states and state transitions for an object.
+Some objects also have methods with state-based preconditions.
+    * Concurrent programs add the possibility of waiting until the precondition becomes true, and then proceeding with the operation.
+    * The built-in mechanisms for efficiently waiting for a condition to become true - wait and notify - are tightly bound to intrinsic locking, and can be difficult to use correctly.

 #### 4.2.
 Instance Confinement

+* If an object is not thread-safe, several techniques can still let it be used safely in a multithreaded program.
+    * You can ensure that it is only accessed from a single thread (thread confinement).
+    * Or that all access to it is properly guarded by a lock.
+* Encapsulation simplifies making classes thread-safe by promoting instance confinement, often just called confinement.
+* Combining confinement with an appropriate locking discipline can ensure that otherwise non-thread-safe objects are used in a thread-safe manner.
+* Encapsulating data within an object confines access to the data to the object's methods, making it easier to ensure that the data is always accessed with the appropriate lock held.
+* Monitor pattern
+    * Monitor pattern is used to enforce single-threaded access to data.
+Only one thread at a time is allowed to execute code within the monitor object.
+* Thread safety also could be maintained by copying mutable data before returning it to the client.

 #### 4.3.
 Delegating Thread Safety

+* Delegation
+    * If the components of a class are already thread-safe which makes the class also thread-safe, We could say that the class `delegates` its thread safety responsibilities to the components.
+    * UnmodifiableMap
+        * An unmodifiable view of the specified map.
+        * Query operations on the returned map "read through" to the specified map, and attempts to modify the returned map, whether direct or via its collection views, result in an UnsupportedOperationException.
+* When Delegation Fails
+    * If a class has compound actions, delegation alone is not a suitable approach for thread safety.
+    * In these cases, the class must provide its own locking to ensure that compound actions are atomic, unless the entire compound action can also be delegated to the underlying state variables.

 #### 4.4.
 Adding Functionality to Existing Thread-safe Classes

+* Modify the original class to support the desired operation.
+    * You need to understand the implementation's synchronization policy so that you can enhance it in a manner consistent with its original design.
+    * Adding the new method directly to the class means that all the code that implements the synchronization policy for that class is still contained in one source file, facilitating easier comprehension and maintenance.

+* Extend the class
+    * TDB...

 #### 4.5.
 Documenting Synchronization Policies